24 hours sunlight, hills, headwinds, and mosquitoes. Such are the joys of cycling in Alaska along the Dalton Highway! Day 3 of my bike tour in Alaska.

 Read more about this bikepacking tour

-Use the links below to read more blog entries from this cycling trip:
+If you plan to cycle in this region, use the links below to read more information and blog entries from this cycling trip:

 You might also want to check out: